Jamal Woolard: Life and career

 Woolard is from Bensonhurst Brooklyn and Lafayette Gardens, Brooklyn.
 He joined the group Da Franchise, which consisted of Red Café and Q Da Kid and were signed by Violator Records.
 The group released the 2000 single "We Gotta Eat".
 In real life he raps under the name "Gravy".
 He is featured in the song "Untouchable" by Tupac Shakur on the Pac's Life album.
 He had to add over 50 pounds to his frame to play The Notorious B.I.G. in the film Notorious.

 Woolard was previously known for being shot near radio station Hot 97 on 26 April 2006 and giving an interview on the Funkmaster Flex show directly afterwards.
 His music was later banned from play at the station as a result of a policy that bans "music by any artist who is involved in an altercation at the station."

 In 2016, he starred in the movie Barbershop: The Next Cut as Marquese.

-Woolard reprised his role as The Notorious B.I.G. in All Eyez on Me, a biopic about Tupac Shakur, which was released in June 2017.
+In 2008, Woolard starred as rapper The Notorious B.I.G. in the Fox Searchlight film Notorious.
+He later reprised the role in All Eyez on Me (2017), a biopic about Tupac Shakur, and the film City of Lies (2018).